jarviscanada/jarvis_data_eng_AnneLi/python_data_analytics/README.md

 ### Can't Lose Segment:

-The last shopping date of the customers is on average 353 days before.
-Customers have made an average of 16 purchases.
-Customers spent an average of £ 8356.

-### Hibernating Segment:

-The last shopping date of the customers is 481 days before average.
-Customers made an average of 1 purchases.
-Customers spent an average of £ 438.

-### Champions Segment:

-The last shopping date of the customers is 30 days before average.
-Customers made an average of 19 purchases.
-Customers spent an average of £ 10796.

-### Can't Lose Segment:

 Customers in this segment have not recently made a purchase.
 For this reason, we need to prepare a discount and gift campaign for this segment.
 These customers made a large number of purchases when they made purchases before.
 However, recency values are lower than they should be.
 The campaign to be implemented for these customers should include both items purchased and recommendations based on previous activities.
 New and popular products associated with the products that they were interested in can also be included in this campaign.
 Situations that will cause these customers to stop buying need to be investigated.

+- The last shopping date of the customers is on average 353 days before.
+- Customers have made an average of 16 purchases.
+- Customers spent an average of £ 8356.

+### Champions Segment:

+Customers in this segment are responsible for most of the revenue.
+Campaigns should be implemented to ensure the continuity of the shopping of these customers.

+- The last shopping date of the customers is 30 days before average.
+- Customers made an average of 19 purchases.
+- Customers spent an average of £ 10796.

 ### Hibernating Segment:

 Customers in this segment have not made a purchase for a long time.
 However, by offering discounts, they may be attracted to another purchase.

-#### Champions Segment:

-Customers in this segment are responsible for most of the revenue.
-Campaigns should be implemented to ensure the continuity of the shopping of these customers.
+- The last shopping date of the customers is 481 days before average.
+- Customers made an average of 1 purchases.
+- Customers spent an average of £ 438.

 # Improvements